monk-io/docs/docs/guides/k8s-migrate.md

   set :awsregion => ENV['AWS_REGION']
 ```

-And unfortunately options that we would like to change are hardcoded into application.
-We need modify the file again and overwrite `Cmd` in our docker container.
-Knowing all this let's prepare our new appserver manifest by using [arrow script](/monkscript/yaml/#arrow-scripts), `get-hostname` [function](/monkscript/operators/network/) and `variables` [section](/monkscript/yaml/runnables/#variables).
+Unfortunately, the options we would like to change are hardcoded into application.
+We need to modify the file again and overwrite `Cmd` in our docker container.
+Keeping all this in mind, let's prepare our new appserver manifest by using [arrow script](/monkscript/yaml/#arrow-scripts), `get-hostname` [function](/monkscript/operators/network/) and `variables` [section](/monkscript/yaml/runnables/#variables).

 Our YAML should look like: